 As a result, fast fashion clothing is manufactured in sweatshops, which are factories where employees work for extremely low wages and in extremely poor, and often dangerous, conditions.

-Moreover, sweatshop workers in Bangladesh are forced to work 14-16 hours, 7 days a week for a monthly pay of $33, which is almost half as little as the estimated wage for living: $60.
+Moreover, sweatshop workers in Bangladesh are forced to work 14-16 hours, 7 days a week for a monthly payment of $33, which is almost half as little as the estimated wage for living: $60.
 As you probably know, Bangladesh, together with Nepal, Pakistan, Uganda, Eritrea, and other countries are already facing severe water crises.
 And, as we all should know, one of the most severe water pollution effects is cascading economic losses, poverty, and loss of human life.

 Water Pollution and the Fashion Industry

 But fast fashion is not only harming factory workers.
 Poor attention to the quality of manufacturing often results in an environmental cost, as well.
 As the team behind the documentary River Blue (2017) reported, the toxic and harsh chemicals utilized in the production of fast fashion are often flushed directly into rivers and oceans.
 Especially tough are the chemicals from denim production as well as the tanneries that produce leather products.

 In Bangladesh, the waterways are so polluted that many people who come in contact with contaminated water die before the age of 50.
-And yet it people, and children!!!, are working in these conditions unprotected from these chemicals7.
+And yet it people, and children!!!, are working in these conditions unprotected from this chemicals7.

 And I’m not done yet.
 The harsh chemicals which are flushed into rivers and oceans have an increased impact on the plant and animal life in the contaminated areas to such a degree that rivers and lakes have experienced a vast drop in biodiversity as well as a complete lack of oxygen.